|

 Tonneau

-cover - a vinyl cover for the cockpit, hung behind the seat and
+cover: a vinyl cover for the cockpit, hung behind the seat and could

-could be snapped into place across the dash.
-Also had a middle zipper
+be snapped into place across the dash.
+Also had a middle zipper so

-so the driver could have the front seat covered.
+the driver could have the front passenger seat covered while driving.

 |